AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 ****

+# Work in Progress

+**Alexandra Prégent**.
+A Right to Interiority?
+Exploring the Privacy Requirements for a Claim to Privacy Over our Emotional Life.

+****

+# Publications

 **Alexandra Prégent**.
 Why You Should Not Use CI to Evaluate Socially Disruptive Technology: Privacy, Norms, and contexts.
 (Under revision at Philosophy&Technology)